 - Irritation: This normally happens after secretion.
 It tends to cause itchiness and a burning feeling.

-- Pain: When the hemorrhoid is internal, this symptom does not tend to occur.
-However, when it is external, the pressure of the anal ring will cause discomfort and pain.
+- Pain: When the hemorrhoid is internal, pain doesn’t tend to occur.
+However, when it’s external, the pressure of the anal ring will cause discomfort and pain.

 Your diet tends to be the main cause of hemorrhoids.
-A poor diet can cause constipation, diarrhea, and other digestive problems that affect the area this problem occurs in and, as a consequence, you will start to experience this discomfort.
+A poor diet can cause constipation, diarrhea, and other digestive problems that affect the area this problem occurs in.
+As a consequence, you may start to experience discomfort.

-Certain foods influence more than others in the appearance of hemorrhoids.
-Knowing them is useful so you can start to reduce their consumption and choose a diet with healthier foods.
-Below, we will mention the foods that can influence the appearance of this problem the most.
+Certain foods influence the appearance of hemorrhoids.
+Knowing what they are is useful so you can start to reduce their consumption and add healthier options to your diet.

 Excessive consumption of sugar can also influence the development of other health problems like acid reflux, ulcers, irritable bowel syndrome, diverticulosis, celiac disease, colon cancer, pancreatitis, cirrhosis, hernias, etc.

-It is obvious that the excessive consumption of salt is one of the causes of hypertension.
+Excessive consumption of salt is obviously one of the causes of hypertension.
 When your blood pressure increases, the veins in your rectum and anus will be more susceptible to getting inflamed and developing hemorrhoids.

 Drinking alcoholic beverages is a risk for hemorrhoids.
 This kind of substance dehydrates the body and as a consequence, causes poor digestion and constipation.

 Hot water has a relaxing and anti-inflammatory effect.
-In order to reduce the discomfort, pain, and swelling of the hemorrhoids, you should put hot water in the bath, sit in it for 15 minutes, and repeat the process every day.
+To reduce the discomfort, pain, and swelling of the hemorrhoids, you should put hot water in the bath, sit in it for 15 minutes, and repeat the process every day.